estebanvillaco/AI3000-Assignment-G11/README.md

 The **Smarter Stock Recommender** helps retail businesses make smarter inventory decisions using Artificial Intelligence (AI).
 It predicts **seasonal product demand** (Winter, Spring, Summer, Autumn) and recommends which products to **restock** based on your sales and inventory data.

-The program runs in a simple menu format — you can analyze multiple seasons in one session, and it only stops when you choose to exit.
+The program runs in a simple menu format, you can analyze multiple seasons in one session, and it only stops when you choose to exit.

 ---